DETAILED ACTION

 However, Shimizu discloses depositing a metal (nickel, deposited by sputtering [0074])) on the SiC substrate in the bottom of the trench [0074]) and then reacting the metal layer (the nickel layer [0074]) with the top surface of the SiC mesa structure and the bottom of the trench exposed by the first oxide layer to form metal silicides (nickel silicide) by the process of annealing [0074].

-Therefore, it would have been obvious to a person of ordinary skill in the art before the date of filing to form the gate and source electrodes by depositing a metal layer on the SiC substrate; and reacting the metal layer with the top surface of the SiC mesa structure and the bottom of the trench exposed by the first oxide layer to form metal silicides, in order to reduce the resistivity of these layers, thereby reducing the power dissipation and improving the switching efficiency of the device (Sheni et al.)
+Therefore, it would have been obvious to a person of ordinary skill in the art before the date of filing to form the gate and source electrodes by depositing a metal layer on the SiC substrate; and reacting the metal layer with the top surface of the SiC mesa structure and the bottom of the trench exposed by the first oxide layer to form metal silicides, in order to reduce the resistivity of these layers, thereby reducing the power dissipation and improving the switching efficiency of the device.

-Onose does not teach:
+Onose as modified by Ichikawa as in claim 21 does not teach:

 forming a second oxide layer on the first oxide layer, the gate conductive layer, and the source conductive layer;